 The Graph Service and the Storage Service¶

-- High availability.
 If part of the Graph Service fails, the data stored by the Storage Service suffers no loss.
-And if the rest part of the Graph Service is still able to serve the clients, service recovery can be performed quickly, or even unfelt by the users.
+And if the rest part of the Graph Service is still able to serve the clients, service recovery can be performed quickly, even unfelt by the users.

-- Cost-effective.
-The separation of computing and storage provides a higher resource utilization rate, and it enables you to manage the cost flexibly according to business demands.
-The cost savings can be more significant if you use the Nebula Graph Cloud service.
+The separation of storage and computing architecture provides a higher resource utilization rate, and it enables clients to manage the cost flexibly according to business demands.

 - Open to more possibilities